Behavioral finance FAQ / Glossary (Noise)

 Nothing better to listen?

-of financial medias, bloggers, tip givers / sellers,
+The "daily chatter" of financial medias, bloggers, tip

 in market prices and volumes.

-upon whims more than rationally or upon relevant information.
+erratically, upon whims more than rationally or on relevant

-that the price will swing back (why not, although this is an hazardous bet)
+hoping the price will swing back (why not, but an hazardous

 Routine and speed.